bit-ml/bit-ml/content/collections/posts/bgv_scheme2023.md

 **Remarks**
 - Similarly, as in addition, the noise of the resulting ciphertext $c^*$ increases.
 - We increase the number of ciphertext components by 1.
 This is not sustainable.
-- Our decryption equation is linear, however after `mul` we have a quadratic decryption equation with 3 ciphertexts that doesn't play well with the our idea of linear decryption equation.
+- Our decryption equation is linear, however after `mul` we have a quadratic decryption equation with 3 ciphertexts that doesn't play well with our idea of linear decryption equation.

 To solve the remarks the concept of **relinearization** is introduced.

 ## Relinearization

-The concept was explained in the [BFV blogpost](https://bit-ml.github.io/blog/post/homomorphic-encryption-toy-implementation-in-python/) aswell.
+The concept was explained in the [BFV blogpost](https://bit-ml.github.io/blog/post/homomorphic-encryption-toy-implementation-in-python/) as well.

 *Intuition*: We want to transform the quadratic equation $c^*_0 + c^*_1 \cdot \red{s} + c^*_2 \cdot \red{s}^2$ in $\red{s}$ into some other linear equation $\hat c_0 + \hat c_1 \cdot \red{\hat s}$ in some other secret key $\red{\hat s}$.